Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Triangular Edge Matching

-Say a tile triplet for vertex $u$ occurs between triplets for $p$ and $q$.
-The only edge colors $u$'s triplet can have in common with the $p$ and $q$ triplets are the colors representing edges $pu$ and $uq$ in the original graph, so the two tiles in $u$'s triplet containing the $pu$ and $uq$ colors must be on the left and right respectively with those edges exposed.
-This leaves the remaining tile in the triplet no choice but to be oriented between them with its $u$-colored edges facing the other two tiles in the triplet, and its third edge facing the box boundary.
-Thus, the arrangement of tiles within each triplet is uniquely defined by the ordering of tile triplets along the box, completing the proof that our reduction is parsimonious.
+Suppose the tile triplet for vertex $v$ occurs between the triplets for vertices $u$ and $w$.
+The only edge colors that $v$'s triplet have in common with $u$'s and $w$'s triplets are the colors representing edges $\{u,v\}$ and $\{v,w\}$ in the original graph, so the two tiles in $v$'s triplet containing the $\{u,v\}$ and $\{v,w\}$ colors must be on the left and right respectively, with those edges exposed.
+The remaining tile in the triplet has no choice but to be oriented between them with its $v$-colored edges facing the two other tiles in the triplet, and its third edge facing the $1 \times n$ boundary.
+Thus the arrangement of tiles within each triplet is uniquely defined by the ordering of tile triplets along the box, completing the proof that our reduction is parsimonious. \end{proof}